kajf/bozr/README.md

 bodySchemaFile | Path to json schema to validate response body against (path relative to test suite file) | login-schema.json bodySchemaURI | URI to json schema to validate response body against (absolute or relative to the host) | http://example.com/api/scheme/login-schema.json body | Body matchers: equals, search, size |
-absent | Paths that are NOT expected to in response | ['user.cardNumber', 'user.password']
-headers | Expected http headers, specified as a key-value pairs. |
+absent | Paths that are NOT expected to be in response | ['user.cardNumber', 'user.password'] headers | Expected http headers, specified as a key-value pairs. |

 ### 'Expect' body matchers